Risk Identification and Management Basics Training Course

 - Projector

-- White Board with Writing Materials
+- Whiteboard with Writing Materials

-- Writing Paraphernalia for Participants
+- Writing Supplies for Participants

-- Sound System/Lapel Mic
+- Sound System/Lapel Microphone

-- Chocolates and other token for activities
+- Chocolates and Other Incentives for Activities

 - Certificate of Achievement/Completion